 The game looks great.
 It has nice looking backgrounds and fine sprites.
 I thought Valis II was lackluster in that department but Valis III sets the standard for the games that followed who all look good.

 The music in Valis III is pretty cool.
 It has some of that epic fantasy 80s charm that will have you wanting to hack some demons but it is not even close in quality compared to Mega Man and Castlevania franchises since we are already mentioning those games.
 The series as a whole though has pretty good music and it has the CD quality going for it but all the games suffer from bad sound effects.
 The sound effects just do not match what is going on like when you take a hit it sounds like a football referee blowing his whistle for a free kick.
-It just makes no sense and i really wish they would have put in some more effort since they have all the CD space to make quality sound effects.
+It just makes no sense and I really wish they would have put in some more effort into the SFX.

-Overall the series is a very fun bunch of action-platformer games for us who cannot get enough of games like Castlevania and Mega Man.
+Overall the series offers good action-platformers action for us who cannot get enough of games like Castlevania and Mega Man.
 Valis III comes out on top as the best game in the series but maybe you should play the Valis 1 remake first to get a good introduction to the series.
 Valis 1 is pretty good and so is Valis IV but Valis II feels like the most unpolished game of the four.